|

 This is not a very elegant solution because of the rather small piece, but it is another example of a TT22 dissection.
 There are a number of different six piece solutions possible and this raises the question of whether or not a five piece solution exists.
 There is a range of rectangle shapes that will dissect to a pentagon in just five pieces, but I think it unlikely that anyone will find a five piece solution for the square.

 Greg Frederickson suggested that I tried dissecting the hendecagon to a square.
 This is my best solution after many attempts.
-It uses the TT2 technique twice.
+It uses the TT2 method twice.

 Compare this dissection with that for the hendecagon, tridecagon, pentadecagon and heptadecagon.
-Each of these dissections uses basically the same technique.
+Each of these dissections uses basically the same method.

 This dissection has a small piece at the left hand side of the 23-gon.